lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>More Topics</h3>

-For further details about the clauses used in a *function or aggregate* clause refer to the following topics:
+For further details about the clauses used in a *function or aggregate* clause, refer to the following topics:
 * [expression](#expression)
 * [qualifiedName](#qualifiedName)
 * [resultColumn](#resultColumn)